JTafej/24-25-Programming/Unit 1/Unit 1 Day 1.md

 ## This post is meant to give you an idea of the typical structure of the course.

-### Often, there will be a short lesson, with some code that you are meant to copy into Replit to experiment with.
+### Often, there will be a short lesson, with some code that you are meant to copy into Replit or another IDE to experiment with.

 ### For today, please open Replit, create an account (with your school email) and create a new Python file.